Activities & Attractions

-Picture yourself enjoying a breathtaking balloon ride over the Valley; our guests choose Go Wild Ballooning, and love to share stories of their magnificent early morning flights.
+Picture yourself enjoying a breathtaking balloon ride over the Yarra Valley; our guests choose Go Wild Ballooning, and love to share stories of their magnificent early morning flights.

 Don’t miss watching the chocolatiers creating their magnificent sweet delights at the Yarra Valley Chocolaterie, wander through the stunning TarraWarra Museum of Art or catch your very own fish for dinner at the Buxton Trout and Salmon Farm, they are great cooked on the BBQ on your private deck.

-Experience Lake Mountain Melbourne’s closest Alpine Resort, a year round natural wonder with excellent walking trails in summer and cross country skiing in winter.
+Experience Lake Mountain Melbourne’s closest Alpine Resort to the Yarra Valley, a year round natural wonder with excellent walking trails in summer and cross country skiing in winter.
 Don’t miss the boating and fishing waterways of Lake Eildon, Victoria’s second largest body of water (after Port Phillip Bay).

 Visit the “Land of the giant’s” at Cambarville, this is the site of some of Victoria’s tallest trees.
 Walk through the magnificent old growth Eucalypt forests, find waterfalls and lush glades of Tree Ferns and be amazed by the giant mountain Ash trees.

 Take time to explore the many quaint villages of the region but don’t miss while in the area: Narbethong on our door step.
 Have a meal at The Black Spur Inn – tell the Kennedy’s you’re staying at Woodlands; they will look after you.
 Relax at White Lotus Day Spa and Gift Shop.
 Diane offers the most amazing treatments.
 Evergreen Winery Tours offer private wine tours and pickup from Woodlands.
 Farm Gate sales along the regional Food Trails are a great experience.

 Marysville a beautiful mountain village with its famous Lolly Shop and Produce store, visit Bruno’s Art & Sculpture Garden, a world class tourism experience, Bruno’s magnificent picture book is on the coffee table in our cottages.
 Wander up to the beautiful Stevenson’s Falls – they are flood lit at night.
 Take a stroll along one of the many walking tracks then relax with a coffee at Fraga’s or the Marysville Bakery.
 Enjoy a drink and meal at the Duck Inn pub.
 Have a round of golf at the picturesque Marysville Golf Course or experience Crystal Journey for all things crystal.